Kevin Gordon (rugby league): 2015

 At the start of the 2015 NRL season, there were reports that Gordon was on the outer with the Titans with Anthony Don and Kalifa Faifai Loa favoured ahead of him on the wing.
 Gordon played in Round 1 and, preparing for Round 2, Gordon suffered a nose injury at training after colliding with Titans recruit Leva Li.
 Gordon was sidelined for 2 matches before biding his time in the Queensland Cup playing for Burleigh Bears.
 He was recalled in Round 12 against the South Sydney Rabbitohs.
 Gordon's season was hampered by ongoing hip problems and bad form, resulting in him playing in 6 matches, scoring 1 try and kicking 1 goal for the Titans.

 On 2 November 2015, Gordon announced his retirement from rugby league effective immediately, due to a chronic hip injury, and began to seek an acting career in the United States.
 Gordon finished his NRL career as a one club player with him playing in 118 matches, scoring 58 tries and kicking 17 goals for the Titans between 2009 and 2015.

-2017
+Rugby union career

-Following his retirement from the NRL after a year in the United States pursuing acting, Gordon turned out for the Philippines national rugby union team, the "Volcanoes".
+Following his retirement from the NRL after a year in the United States pursuing acting, Gordon turned out for the Philippines national rugby union team in 2017, the "Volcanoes".
 Gordon made his test rugby union debut in the Asia Rugby Championship Div.
 1 tournament, where the Philippines placed 3rd of 4, losing the first two tests and clinching the third against UAE.

 Gordon's brother Dennis previously played sevens for the Philippines, continuing a history of brothers representing the Philippine Volcanoes.